As most of our authors are new to peer-review publication, we would like to emphasize two points.

 1. Editorial pre-filtering

 The manuscript is read by an editor, who estimates its relevance for the journal.
 Does the manuscript follow the basic guidelines provided as instructions ?
 Are there obvious flaws in the work ?
+Is the required sectioning respected ?
+Are the context and purpose of the work clearly state ?
 If this quick check is passed, the manuscript is forwarded to the referees.
 Otherwise, it is sent back to the authors with an explanatory note.

 The editor selects 2 or 3 referees, who are knowledgeable in the field of the manuscript.
 Each referee assesses the manuscript independently, using the criteria described below.
 They provide a feedback to the editor in the form of a note containing three points :